 Now that you have your patient satisfaction survey questions, how do you administer the survey itself?
 While you can always distribute paper copies in the office or via mail, this isn’t very efficient.

 You can administer an electronic survey anytime.
 Patients can complete these surveys via a mobile device, on their laptop or desktop, and on computers in waiting rooms.
-And while you’re getting feedback, you’ll also collect patient information for your electronic medical records (EMRs) or electronic health records (EHRs).
+In addition to gathering valuable feedback to improve your practice, you’ll also be able to collect patient information for treatment purposes.

 Regardless of how you administer the survey, make sure you’re able to analyze the responses so that you can truly take to heart the opinions of your patients and continually improve your practice — and their experience.